jdnweltz/jdnweltz_dep.github.io/content/_index.md

             *	Produced a series of reinforcement learning algorithms in Python to efficiently identify the optimal characteristics of prime membership advertisements through strategic sequential testing
             *	Adapted these models to complex data settings, including sparse signals and heteroskedastic noise
             *	Created realistic simulation structures to test best-advertisement identification algorithms (“best-arm identification” in the multi-armed bandit literature) against A/B testing and other competitors in high-dimensional data contexts
+        - title: Applied Scientist, Sponsored Products
+          company: Amazon
+          company_url: ''
+          #company_logo: amazon
+          location: New York
+          date_start: '2021-06-01'
+          date_end: '2021-08-25'
+          description: |2-
+              * Designed a  reinforcement learning algorithm to better select advertisements sourced by a variety of machine learning algorithms using query features and partially observed customer behavior signals
+              * Implemented the infrastructure for evaluating the advantages of modifications to advertisement sourcing algorithms on downstream outcomes in Spark
+              * Ran off-line experiments testing the utility of my algorithm over a week of Amazon search query traffic and found that it was consistently capturing more than 3% of the high-quality ads missed by the current method

     design:
       columns: '2'